CountFinessian/simon/README.md

-# simon-css
+# simon

-This application deliverable demonstrates the use of basic CSS for styling and a responsive design.
+This application deliverable demonstrates the use of basic Javascript for interactivity nativity.